-It’s actually not bad.
+They’re actually not bad.
 Not bad at all.
 The first 15 or so hours sort of go through the usual JRPG motions, which might potentially put people off, but then a certain thing happens and the plot goes in a direction I didn’t quite expect.
 After that, ARF becomes pretty difficult to put down, and enters that “man, I really want to find out what happens next” sweet spot that so many JRPGs fail to find.
 It does have some predictable twists, but also ones you might not see coming.
 There are also a few cringeworthy characters, but they’re not prominent enough to hinder the overall experience.

-The characters, though not outstanding, began to gradually grow on me during the adventure, with my personal favorite being Cecille, the hilarious and relentlessly upbeat Justice Loli who will shoryuken you into the stratosphere if need be.
+The characters, though not outstanding, began to gradually grow on me during the adventure, with my personal favorite being Cecille, the hilarious and relentlessly upbeat Justice Loli who will shoryuken you into the stratosphere if you piss her off.
 I was also quite a fan of Leslie, the typical flirty oneesan who, despite being initially antagonistic, actually turns out to be really nice and kind-hearted.
 And Serge’s antics can also be amusing.
 Either way, most characters get some kind of development, have some sort of connection to the plot, or some form of painful, tragic past they’re dealing with… which is honestly par for the course for JRPGs, but hey, some JRPGs fail to even get this step right, so cut me some slack.
 At least they don’t feel like complete nobodies with zero personality.

 Another praise-worthy aspect of ARF is the battle system.
 It’s turn-based with customizable auto-battle functions, but what’s more interesting is how it treats special attacks.
 For example, magic in this game is super limited.
 Like, in the beginning of the game you’ll have like 2 or 3 MP.
 That’s two or three uses before you’re out.
 Really.
 You’re able to upgrade this, but I think it only goes up to 9.
 What’s more, there are separate MP values for your four levels of spells, so, for example, if you want to cast a Lv3 Fire spell, you need to have Lv3 mana.
 I enjoyed how magic served as sort of a last-resort type of resource that you’d usually have to conserve and save for boss fights; instead, most of your fighting will be carried out via character-specific skills (both offensive and defensive) that consume a certain gauge that can be filled up by dishing out/receiving damage.
 So basically, the battle system is built upon the balance of a flexible gauge and the rigid MP levels, which is a pretty neat system, overall.
 It kinda reminds me of how SaGa games separated HP (health points) from LP (life points), if you’re familiar with that series.

 Weapon customization also plays a fairly key role.
 It’s basically Tetris.
-Yes.
 Weapons don’t have stats, only specific unique skills that define them, which you can then further customize by inserting Tetris block-shaped gems into their slots.
 Some of these Tetris gems give stat bonuses like Atk+5, while others trigger a unique effect (for example, restorative items will heal more, etc.).
 If you manage to 100% fill out a weapon’s slots with carefully placed Tetris blocks, you’ll unlock its hidden bonus, which will further enhance your characters.
 Anyway, the key is finding the weapon and the Tetris blocks that work best for your particular needs.